OpenMined/30DaysOfFLCode/NewTutorials/03 - Model Aggregator/README.md

 ##  Model Aggregator App
 If you recall the basic aggregator app, the workflow for aggregating models is very similar.
 The key differences are:

-* Instead of looking for value.txt, we’re looking for model.pth.
+* Instead of looking for `value.txt`, we’re looking for `model.pth`.
-* Instead of aggregating a single float, we’re aggregating model parameters.
+* Instead of aggregating a single `float`, we’re aggregating `models`.

 ## How Model Aggregation Works
 The model aggregator continuously monitors each datasite’s folder for updated model parameters.
 Once it detects updates from all datasites, it starts the aggregation process.
-Typically, this involves averaging the weights and biases layer-by-layer across models from all datasites.
+Typically, model aggregation involves averaging the weights and biases layer-by-layer across models from all datasites.

 Here’s the code in `main.py`:
 ```python